Radiative generation of chiral vector operators in $b\to s \nu\bar{\nu}$ transition: Phenomenological Analysis

 In the case of BP-I-A, we find that NP contributions tend to suppress the neutral mode $B^0 \to K^{*0}\nu\bar{\nu}$.
 Consequently, its maximum branching ratio corresponds to the SM limit.
 This is represented by the parameter configuration $(x, 0, 0)$, where the vanishing quark couplings ($y=z=0$) render the specific value of the lepton coupling $x$ irrelevant.
-Conversely, maximizing the $B^+\to K^+\nu\bar{\nu}$ rate yields a modest 0.24\% enhancement over the SM prediction; however, at this maximum, the predicted rate for the neutral mode drops slightly below the SM value.
-This anti-correlation indicates that a simultaneous maximization of both decay modes is not possible under Scheme A. A similar pattern is observed for schemes BP-I-B and BP-I-C. Scheme D (BP-I-D), however, presents a distinct phenomenology: NP contributions provide constructive interference for both channels, allowing for maximal enhancements of 10.8\% and 2.75\% for the charged and neutral modes, respectively.
+Conversely, maximizing the $B^+\to K^+\nu\bar{\nu}$ rate yields a modest 0.24\% enhancement over the SM prediction; meanwhile, at this maximum, the predicted rate for the neutral mode drops slightly below the SM value.
+This anti-correlation indicates that a simultaneous maximization of both decay modes is not possible under the flavor structure A. A similar anti-correlation is also observed for BP-I-B and BP-I-C, though a small 0.5\% enhancement for the neutral mode over the SM prediction can be achieved.
+The flavor structure D (BP-I-D), however, presents a distinct phenomenology: NP contributions can provide constructive interference for both channels, allowing for maximal enhancements of 10.8\% and 2.75\% for the charged and neutral modes, respectively.
+Notably, at the point in the neutral mode $B^0 \to K^{*0}\nu\bar{\nu}$ where the branching ratio is maximized, the charged mode is also larger than its SM value, with a difference of 7.23\%, leading to a maximal reduction of 4.22\% for the value of $R$.
+However, as one continues maximizing the charged mode from 4.45$\times10^{-6}$ to 4.60$\times10^{-6}$, the maximal branch ration of the neural mode drops to 9.68$\times10^{-6}$, indicating again an anti-correlation between these two modes.

-Turning to the fermion-rich model (BP-II), Scheme A exhibits the inverse behavior of the scalar-rich model.
+Turning to the fermion-rich model (BP-II), the structure A exhibits the inverse behavior of the scalar-rich model.
 The NP contributions suppress the charged mode $B^+\to K^+\nu\bar{\nu}$, reducing its maximum to the SM value.
 This limit is reached via configurations such as $(0, y, z)$ or $(x, 0, 0)$, where either the lepton or quark couplings vanish.
-Schemes B and C in BP-II follow the pattern seen in BP-I, where an enhancement in one channel typically comes at the cost of the other.
+The structures B and C in BP-II follow the pattern seen in BP-I, where an enhancement in one channel typically comes at the cost of the other.
 In contrast, BP-II-D allows for a simultaneous maximization of both decay modes.
 Notably, the parameter configurations maximizing the charged and neutral rates are nearly identical, yielding enhancements of approximately 0.5\% and 1.7\% relative to the SM predictions, respectively.
+Consequently, due to the relatively larger enhancement in the neutral mode, the value of $R$ is increased in this case.